Elranatamab

 Stage of Development

 Elranatamab is being investigated as a single agent and in combination with other agent(s) in the following disease settings.
-The safety and efficacy of elranatamab for the uses listed below have not been established.

 Phase 3 Monotherapy and Combination